All bills

 What does HB26-1046 do?

-This bill creates new state rules for Earned-Wage Access (EWA) services, which are apps or programs that let workers access their earned pay before their official payday.
-It requires these companies to get a state license, caps the fees they can charge, and guarantees workers a free way to access their money.
-It also protects users by banning late fees, credit checks, and debt collection for unpaid advances.
+This bill sets rules for earned-wage access services, which are apps or programs that let workers access a portion of their paycheck before their actual payday.
+It requires these companies to get a state license, offer at least one free way to get the money, and caps the fees they can charge.
+It also protects consumers by banning late fees, interest charges, and aggressive debt collection practices.

 What is the current status of HB26-1046?

 HB26-1046 is currently "In Committee" in the 2026 Regular Session.
-It was introduced by Sean Camacho and is assigned to the Finance, Appropriations committee.
+It was introduced by Sean Camacho and is assigned to the Finance committee.

 Who sponsors HB26-1046?